billwparker/Census-API/readme.md

 Example:
 /api/v1.0/diversity/latitude/longitude

-* Gets the summary in a census tract.
+* Gets the summary at a latitude/longitude in a census tract.
 Example:
 /api/v1.0/summary/latitude/longitude